 Certified sex addiction therapists work with clients who have been diagnosed with compulsive sexual behavior disorder (CSBD).
 Typical places for employment include private clinics, outpatient treatment centers, community organizations, and even teletherapy sites.
 Day-to-day duties include:

-- Meeting one on one with clients to assess CSBD
+- Meeting one one-on-one with clients to assess CSBD

 - Diagnosing patients’ mental health conditions